Maximum Group Size: 10

 The elegant Claridges Hotel is one of Delhi’s premium 5 star hotels.
 Built in 1952, Claridges is a short walk from the trendy Khan Market area and is just two kilometres from India Gate.
 The refined rooms feature wood floors and a mix of colonial and contemporary decor, plus flat-screen TVs and minibars.
 Dining options include 4 restaurants, a cafe and a bakery.
 There’s also a fitness room, an outdoor pool and a spa, plus garden cabanas and a modern Indian art gallery.

 Early arrival information

-If you are arriving earlier than day 1, extra accommodation in Delhi is available at USD135 Single/Double (or equivalent) per night per room.
+If you are arriving earlier than day 1, extra accommodation in Delhi is available at TBA Single/Double (or equivalent) per night per room.
 Please notify us as early as possible if you require extra accommodation as hotels in Delhi tend to be heavily booked up well in advance.

-If you are staying on in Delhi after the tour, extra accommodation in Delhi is available at USD135 Single/Double (or equivalent) per night per room.
+If you are staying on in Delhi after the tour, extra accommodation in Delhi is available at TBA Single/Double (or equivalent) per night per room.
 Again, if you will require extra accommodation in Delhi, please advise us as early as possible as rooms tend to get booked out quickly at peak season times.

 What to take

 We will be on the move a lot, so try to pack as lightly as possible.
 The smaller your bag in India the better, as the various modes of transport we use tend to have limited storage space.